enovella/enovella.github.io/_posts/2017-05-20-android-owasp-crackmes-level-3.md

 **Hooking the secret:**

 Once arrived here, we are almost ready to go.
 The next native hook will consist in intercepting the arguments that are compared with the user input.
-In the following C-like code, we have renamed a function with the name `protect_secret` that generates the secret after a bunch of operations (you will not be happy reversing this mess!) and also the function `strncmp_with_xor`.
-This contains the secret to be compared with the user input.
+In the following C-like code, we have renamed a function with the name `protect_secret`.
+This function generates the secret after a bunch of obfuscated operations.
+Once generated this secret, it compared with the user input in the function `strncmp_with_xor`.
 What about if we hook the parameters entering to this function?

 The verification code gets decompiled as follows: (names are given by my interpretation)
 ```c